-As we all head off to celebrations with family, it’s nice to remember that there are dogs and cats out there who don’t have a home this Thanksgiving.
-And as November comes to a close, I want to remind you that it is Adopt a Senior Pet month.
-In honor of this, I thought this list was appropriate:
+As we all head off to celebrations with family, it’s nice to remember that there are dogs and cats out there who don’t have a home during the winter months.
+And as November comes to a close, we want to remind you that it is Adopt a Senior Pet month.
+In honor of this, we thought this list was appropriate:

 Why Seniors Make the Best Pets

 1. Older dogs generally have had some training, both in obedience and house manners.
 (Some dogs, due to the confusion and upset of being uprooted and finding themselves in a chaotic shelter environment, may temporarily forget their housetraining.
 Inevitably, once established in their new home, they remember.)